 What makes your Birth Doula Training different than other DONA International trainings?

-All DONA International Birth Doula Trainings should use the same manual, it was updated again for 2016.
+All DONA International Birth Doula Trainings cover the same base 16 hours.
+We use the same manual, it was updated again for 2017.
+Each training can add additional topics that are helpful for local communities.
 I believe my curriculum reflects a balanced perspective of the vast birth choices possible, i.e. Home, Birth Center and Hospital Births.
 We work on critical thinking skills as they relate to positioning, emotional needs, interventions, etc. Problem solving in a classroom environment makes for a smoother transition in the birth environment.
-I like to keep class size small (4-12) participants to allow for a greater comfort level in questioning and interactions.
+I like to keep class size small (5-12) participants to allow for a greater comfort level in questioning and interactions.
 I give a copy of Penny Simkin's book "The Birth Partner" to each participant as the updated manual reflects this book.

 I also offer an additional add-on day which includes the Childbirth for Doulas class and the Breastfeeding for Doulas class.
 These will fulfill two of DONA International's certification criteria.
 Since they are in conjunction with my birth doula training and I am a doula trainer, you can check off these requirements in one day and in less time than on your own.
 Plus they are a perfect way to focus on the upcoming training.
 And by taking both you receive a price break and are two steps closer to certification!